 Second-half safeties lead Iowa past South Dakota State 7-3

-IOWA CITY, Iowa (AP) Iowa's defense came up with two second-half safeties, and the Hawkeyes opened the season with a 7-3 win over South Dakota State on Saturday.
+IOWA CITY, Iowa – Iowa’s defense came up with two second-half safeties, and the Hawkeyes opened the season with a 7-3 win over South Dakota State on Saturday.

 Neither team could do much offensively.
 Iowa finished with 166 yards of offense, while South Dakota State had 120.
 The two teams combined for more punts (21) than first downs (16).